EU court says Spain should have freed Catalan MEP to take office - France 24

 Luxembourg (AFP)

+Catalan separatist leaders won a dramatic victory in Europe's top court on Thursday, with a ruling that even jailed MEPs enjoy parliamentary immunity.

-Spain should have released Catalan independence activist Oriol Junqueras from prison to allow him to become an MEP after May's elections, the European Court of Justice said Thursday.
+The European Court of Justice ruled that Spain should have released independence activist Oriol Junqueras from prison to allow him to take office after May's European elections.

+The judgement also appears to clear the way for two Catalan leaders who sought refuge in Belgium to seek to take up their seats in the European Parliament.

 Once elected, Junqueras enjoyed an immunity that "entails lifting any measure of provisional detention imposed prior to the declaration of that member's election," ECJ president Koen Lenaerts said.

-Reading the judgement, Lenaerts said anyone elected to the European Parliament enjoys the the legal immunities of an MEP from the moment that results are declared.
+Reading the judgement, Lenaerts said anyone elected to the European Parliament enjoys the the legal immunities of a Member of the European parliament (MEP) from the moment that results are declared.

-At the time of May's European parliamentary election, Junqueras was in pre-trial detention in Spain facing charges linked to his role in organising a banned Catalan independence referendum.
+At the time of May's European parliamentary elections, Junqueras was in pre-trial detention in Spain facing charges linked to his role in organising a banned Catalan independence referendum.

 The consequences of Thursday's ruling are unclear.